Hoang-Long2012/virtualReview/readme.md

 ## Usage
 Press NVDA+control+w to open the virtual revision Window.
 Then simply navigate the shown textbox as you do in any other text content.
-You can press Escape to close the virtual revision window.
+You can press Escape or click close to close the virtual revision window.